Moved to the Country

 I bought a house.
 Way ahead of schedule for what my original plans were.
 I thought it would be at least a couple more years before I was in a position to buy, but sometimes things work out.
 It’s a great house, built in 1972, and had only one owner until I bought it last month.
 The gentleman that bought the house almost 50 years ago passed away in January.
 It does need a few minor things taken care of, but it got a brand-new roof and a complete electrical re-wire before closing.
 The seller was extremely accommodating in selling the house she grew up in.

 The move was a huge pain, not fun.
 The closing had to be moved back a week, so I was worried about getting out of the condo I was renting by the time I said I would.
 On top of that, Hurricane Sally was approaching the Gulf Coast.
 And to make matters more stressful for me, I was the on-call guy at work for the week that my closing got pushed to.
 We got our stuff moved in just before the weather deteriorated, all while working in between moving loads of stuff from one place to another.
 And then the storm hit.
 I worked a total of 17 days in a row.
-I haven’t even come close to getting settle in yet at my new home.
+I haven’t even come close to getting settled in yet at my new home.
 But, I’m here, and I’m happy.
 Things will fall into place as they will.
 No hurry.

 During my move I found many memories while packing.
 It’s amazing to find stuff you haven’t seen in years and relive old times while going through closets and boxes.
 One thing I found was a brick.
 Just a simple, red brick.
 It has no monetary value.
 It’s not pretty or decorative.
 But it might be the last one left of the bricks that were part of my grandparents’ house which was destroyed by Hurricane Katrina in 2005.
 They had already sold that house at the end of Beach Bayou Rd in Biloxi, Mississippi years before, but my childhood memories of it still remained.